tanu91112/SecureMindAI_EncryptedFraudDetectionSystem/README.md

 ### 2. **Encrypted Vector Database with Scoped Decryption**
 > Note: This project uses a CyborgDB-compatible simulator to demonstrate encrypted vector storage, scoped decryption behavior, API flow, and performance characteristics in environments where the native engine is unavailable.
+> Note: Search requests are authorized via short-lived query tokens that cryptographically restrict decryption to the Top-K candidate vectors only.
+Full corpus decryption is impossible by design.

 - CyborgDB integration with Fernet encryption
 - Encrypted vector storage and retrieval